Ada-Developers-Academy/core-unit-2/update-and-delete/404s-and-more-queries.md

 * Checked if `Book.query.get()` returned `None`
 * Sent back a response
 * Tested this request in Postman
+* Applied this to the "Update Book" functionality
+* Applied this to the "Delete Book" functionality

 ##### !end-options
 ##### !answer